KO Database of Molecular Functions

 It consists of six top categories (09100 to 09160) for KEGG pathway maps and one top category (09180) for BRITE hierarchies, as well as one top category (09190) for those KOs that are not yet included in either of them.
 The category numbers for these top categories and the second-level categories under metabolism (09101 to 09112) are used to define color coding of functions (see KEGG Color Codes).

-Major efforts have been made to associate each KO entry with experimental evidence of functionally characterized sequence data as shown in the SEQUENCE subfield of the REFERENCE field.
-In many cases such data are not found in the complete genomes of KEGG organisms.
-The addendum category of the GENES database allows functionally characterized individual protein sequences to be included in KEGG.
+Efforts have been made to associate KO entries with pulication records reporting experimental evidence of functionally characterized sequence data as shown in the SEQUENCE field of the KO entry page.
+In many cases such data are not available for genes and proteins in the KEGG organisms of completely sequenced genomes.
+Thus, the addendum (ag) category was introduced in the GENES database enabling functionally characterized individual protein sequences to be included in KEGG.
 As a byproduct of these efforts, sequence data have also been associated with EC numbers in Enzyme Nomenclature.

 Genome Annotation in KEGG